 - Environment: It grows in cool forests (usually beech-free) in warm European regions and is cultivated in the United States and other American countries.

-- Description: Vivacious plant of the Rubiaceae family, which grows from 20 to 30 cm high, with lanceolate, rough leaves growing in groups from six to eight leaves.
+- Description: This vibrant plant of the Rubiaceae family grows from 20 to 30 cm high and has lanceolate, rough leaves growing in groups of six to eight.
 Its flowers are white.

 - Parts of the plant used medicinally: The complete plant except for the root.